Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 ![ALT text for image](https://github.com/Light63/LITA_CUSTOMERDATA_PROJECT/blob/main/BI%20CUSTOMER%20VISUALS1.JPG?raw=true)

-Figure 3 shows the brand's customers' subscription trends.
+Figure 3: Shows the brand's customers' subscription trends.
 This gives insights into the most popular subscription type loved by the brand's customers and the number of active and cancelled  subscriptions.

 ---

 ### Results and Insights for Customer Subscription Data

 The total number of Subscriptions reflects 33,787, indicating a robust customer base engaging with the brand’s offerings.
 The total number of active and cancelled Subscriptions was 18,612 and 15,175, respectively.
 Therefore, the current active subscriptions represent a significant portion of the customer base, while cancelled subscriptions highlight a substantial churn rate that warrants further investigation.
-Also, the Basic subscription type emerges as the most popular among customers, suggesting that it meets the needs of a significant segment of the customer base.
+Also, the basic subscription type emerges as the most popular among customers, suggesting that it meets the needs of a significant segment of the customer base.

 ---

 ### Recommendations  for Customer Subscription Data

-Enhance the Basic Subscription Offering: Since the Basic subscription is the most popular, it is important to consider enhancing its features or benefits to increase customer satisfaction and retention.
+Enhance the Basic Subscription Offering: Since the basic subscription is the most popular, it is important to consider enhancing its features or benefits to increase customer satisfaction and retention.
 This could include exclusive discounts, early access to new collections, or personalized recommendations.

 Targeted Retention Strategies: It's crucial to analyze the reasons behind cancellations, with nearly half of the subscriptions being cancelled.
 Proactive customer feedback mechanisms should be Implemented to identify pain points and address them promptly.
-Also, targeted re-engagement campaigns for those who have cancelled should be Considered.
+Also, targeted re-engagement campaigns for those who have cancelled should be considered.

-Segmented Marketing Efforts: Customer segmentation based on region and subscription type to tailor marketing messages should be Utilized.
+Segmented Marketing Efforts: Customer segmentation based on region and subscription type to tailor marketing messages should be utilized.
 Personalized campaigns can increase engagement and conversion rates, especially for those in the Basic subscription tier.

 Data-Driven Decision Making: Customer data should be continuously analyzed to track trends over time.
 Regular monitoring of subscription metrics will enable the brand to make informed decisions about inventory, product offerings, and promotional strategies.

-Loyalty Programs: Loyalty programs that reward long-term subscribers are introduced, encouraging them to stay with the brand and reducing churn rates.
+Loyalty Programs: Loyalty programs that reward long-term subscribers should be introduced, encouraging them to stay with the brand and reducing churn rates.

 In summary, focusing on these strategies for the brand can enhance customer loyalty, improve subscription retention, and ultimately drive revenue growth.